bestia-dev-archived/blinky_blue/README.md

 minimal rust program for Longan Nano

-This program is created with the instruction here:
+This program is created with the instructions here:
 <https://github.com/LucianoBestia/longan_nano_rust_wsl2_platformio_setup>